TheBurningRed/grocery-list-app/README.md

 # Grocery List App

-Angular grocery list application built in an Nx monorepo.
+Goji Labs test task: Angular grocery list application built in an Nx monorepo.
 The app uses a mock REST API powered by `json-server` and includes reusable libraries for shared interfaces and API access.

 ## Prerequisites